How McDonald’s Ice Cream Machines Will Help Food Service Businesses

 While they were uniquely affected due to their contract with Taylor, the U.S. Copyright Office’s new exemption to the DMCA won’t just benefit McDonald’s franchisees.
 This new right to repair will allow any business to diagnose and repair their own food preparation equipment.
 It is still wise to consult a lawyer to ensure you fully understand your new rights and any caveats to the exemption.

-What opportunities could come from the right to repair
+What opportunities the right to repair presents

 Not only has this new exemption provided additional freedom to owners using the equipment affected, it could present a unique new opportunity to those qualified to work on this type of machinery.